 Body contouring procedures are usually preformed under general anesthesia.

 There are various types of body contouring procedures, some of which are outlined below.

-Please refer to our liposuction web-page located at
+Please refer to our liposuction web-page

 ABDOMINOPLASTY (TUMMY TUCK):

-Please refer to our abdominoplasty web-page located at
+Please refer to our abdominoplasty web-page

 A panniculectomy is similar to an abdominoplasty except the underlying muscles are not tightened.
 An incision is made at or below the natural fold in the lower abdomen and extends from hip to hip.
 The excess skin and fat is freed and excised.
 If needed, a new opening for the umbilicus (belly button) is made.
 Sometimes insurance will cover this procedure if certain criteria are met.